-Prior Learning Assessment (PLA) is a means for a student to receive college level credit for experiential learning that took place in a non-traditional learning environment, such as on-the-job training, military training, professional development seminars, volunteerism, and experience infield.
+Prior Learning Assessment (PLA) is a means for a student to receive college level credit for experiential learning that took place in a non-traditional learning environment, such as on-the-job training, military training, professional development seminars, volunteerism, and experience in-field.
 Awarding of credit through PLA relies heavily on aligning knowledge and skills gained through experience with learning outcomes found in traditional courses of higher education.
 Course credit earned from prior learning shall be noted on the student's transcript as having been awarded through PLA.

-Any student interested in obtaining PLA credit should contact the appropriate college faculty member or the Director of Student Services and Student Records Manager in order to obtain the appropriate paperwork and advisement of the PLA process.
+Any student interested in obtaining PLA credit should contact the appropriate college faculty member or the Director of Student Services and Registrar and Director of Student Services in order to obtain the appropriate paperwork and advisement of the PLA process.
 The student will be responsible for any costs associated with granting of PLA credits.
 PLA for nursing classes is not permitted per State Board of Nursing policies.